- This event has passed.

 We are so excited to officially install Cantor Havilio!
 Our weekend is filled with song, prayer, and celebration.
 We hope you will join us!

-The weekend begins with Shabbat services and installing Cantor on Friday night.
-On Friday night, Rabbi Andrea Weiss, Rabbi Marcia A. Zimmerman, Charlie Kramer and more join us for blessings and music.
+The weekend begins with Shabbat services and installing Cantor on Friday night at 6:00 PM.
+During Shabbat services, Rabbi Andrea Weiss, Rabbi Marcia A. Zimmerman, Charlie Kramer and more join us for blessings and music.

-Closing the weekend, we bring in Shabbat together with Havdalah.
+Closing the weekend, we bring in Shabbat together with Havdalah at 7:00 PM.
 Charlie Kramer will lead with HUC (Hebrew Union College) students and local Twin Cities clergy.

 Cantor Evan Kent:

 Evan Kent is a singer, storyteller, puppeteer, cantor and music educator.

 For 25 years Evan was the senior cantor at Temple Isaiah in Los Angeles.
 Evan has also been on the faculty of Hebrew Union College in both Los Angeles and Jerusalem for over twenty years.
 Currently, Evan is the cantor for Congregation Beth Shalom in Milan, Italy.
 In addition to his work in the congregation, Cantor Kent as also on the editorial committee for the new Reform movement’s High Holiday Prayer Book “Mishkan HaNefesh.”
 Evan’s award winning one-person show , “Shards” has appeared in Israel, Europe, and across the United

 States and is now being seen virtually throughout the world.